jokecamp/jokecamp.com/ideas.md

 - Will will not need blinds.
 Windows will just tint.
 - Will everything break?

+## Tiny Letter Newsletter for fantasy sports managers

+Generate a letter for league managers.

 ## Maps with Noise Pollution

 Useful for movers looking for a new place.
+I am sure this exists.

 ## Football Data Newsletter